Mississippi sets execution date for 21-year death row inmate

 Loden filed several appeals of his conviction, which were denied.

-Mississippi’s most recent execution was in November.
+Mississippi’s most recent execution was in November of 2021.
 It was the state's first in nine years.

+This article originally appeared on Mississippi Clarion Ledger: Mississippi sets execution date for man convicted in 2000 murder case